 The Equality Act sets out exceptions and specific circumstances in which organisations or public bodies may lawfully discriminate against individuals or groups with protected characteristics.
-For example, a women’s refuge may seek women only for support worker roles in this environment, or similarly a male minister of religion may be appointed, such as a Catholic priest.
+For example, a women’s refuge may seek women only to support worker roles in this environment, or similarly, a male minister of religion may be appointed, such as a Catholic priest.
 See also Objective Justification.

 An acronym that stands for Lesbian, Gay, Bisexual, Transgender, and Queer.
 Variations may include LGTBQQIAAP, with the additional letters standing for Questioning, Intersex, Asexual, Ally and Pansexual.
 Most often, the abbreviation LGBT or LGBTQ+ is used to refer to individuals or groups with protected characteristics based on their sex and sexual orientation.

-A pejorative term used to describe a man explaining something to a women in an oversimplified, condescending or overconfident way, sometimes inaccurately.
+A pejorative term used to describe a man explaining something to a woman in an oversimplified, condescending or overconfident way, sometimes inaccurately.